top of page

 Prerequisites:

 The Multimedia Design course engages students in learning graphic design skills, visual communication, and design theory in order to explore various means to convey a message.
-The principles of visual design, the design process, and the history of 20th-century design will be taught and executed through projects.
+The principles of visual design, the design process, and the history of 20th century design will be taught and executed through projects.
 Students will learn to navigate the vast world of communication in media design and industry through making, analyzing, experiencing, problem-solving, and playing with the intent of conveying a message, idea, and information.
 Hand and computer-based drawing, design iteration, and concept development are integral components of this course.

 • Multimedia Design 2